junwatu/clothes-recommendation/blog/README.md

 Make sure you have the key to access the OpenAI service.
 For details on how to do this, read the previous [section](#openai).

-Run the app docker using this command:
+The last one is run the app docker using this command:

 ```shell
 docker run --name clothes-rag-griddb \